per-gron/HSPad/README.markdown

 * **Harmonics balance** sets the balance between even-order and odd-order harmonics.
 This is an effect that is difficult to describe, it changes the character of the sound.
-A low value will result in that the fundamental tone will be quiet or inaudible, resulting in an octave effect.
+A low value will result in that the fundamental will be quiet or inaudible, resulting in an octave effect.
 0.5 is a resonable default value.
 * **Lushness** dictates the width of the frequency distribution of each harmonic.
 It is measured in percents of a semitone.
 A low value gives static, very regular, "organ-y" sound.
 A moderate value provides a lush character to the sound.
 A high value results in a nauseating sound.
+The lowest possible value gives a quite even sound, increasing it just a little bit will add a slow amplitude-variation, tremolo-like effect.
 * **Lushness type** determines the relative frequency distribution of the harmonics.
 A low value makes the low harmonics have a wider frequency distribution than the high harmonics.
 A high value makes